winterNebs/auto-tag-anime/README.md

 ## Changes in this fork:

 This fork rewrites tag handling and adds support for lepton files.
 Only compatible with linux unfortunately.
 (If you can get exempi to compile on windows then it may work but I gave up)

+Uses IPTC Keywords for jpgs and lepton files and XMP Subjects for png files

 ## Original description

 Automatically adds booru style tags to an image or directory of images by using this neural net model: https://github.com/KichangKim/DeepDanbooru

-## Instructions
+## Updated Instructions

 **You will need**:
 - lepton https://github.com/dropbox/lepton, follow instructions and build, then put in auto-anime-tag folder